When Darwin met Ianus: dichotomies of expressivity: Temporal constraint languages

 Such an operation exists, is injective by definition, and all operations satisfying these conditions generate the same clone.
 Clearly, $\llp q$ generates $\llp p$ for $p \neq q$.
 By~$\ell \ell$ we denote the operation $\llp 0$.

-\begin{thm}[Bodirsky-K\'ara classification~\cite{bodirsky_complexity_2010}] Let $\sA$ be a temporal constraint language.
-If $\sA$ is not omni-expressive, then it is preserved by one of $\min$, $\mi$, $\mx$, $\ell\ell$, their duals, or a constant operation, and $\CSP(\sA)$ is solvable in polynomial time. \end{thm}
+\begin{theorem}[Bodirsky-K\'ara classification~\cite{bodirsky_complexity_2010}] Let $\sA$ be a temporal constraint language.
+If $\sA$ is not omni-expressive, then it is preserved by one of $\min$, $\mi$, $\mx$, $\ell\ell$, their duals, or a constant operation, and $\CSP(\sA)$ is solvable in polynomial time. \end{theorem}

-For the proofs of \Cref{thm:pseudoloop,thm:mainthmhyp}, we will additionally draw on two binary operations $\lex$ and $pp$.
+For the proofs of the temporal cases of \Cref{theorem:pseudoloop,theorem:mainthmhyp}, we will additionally draw on two binary operations $\lex$ and $pp$.
 As $\ell \ell$ and $\dual(\ell \ell)$ generate $\lex$, and each of $\min, \mi,$ and $\mx$ generates $pp$, it follows that one of $\lex$, $pp,$ and $\dual(pp)$ is contained in the polymorphism clone of every not omni-expressive constraint language.
 It is worth noting, however, that the presence of $\lex$ or $pp$ in a polymorphism clone does not, on its own, imply polynomial-time solvability of the underlying template.
 For example, the temporal constraint language modelling the classical \emph{Betweenness problem} is preserved by $\lex$, yet is NP-complete~\cite{Opatrny}.